.What exactly is Equine Sports Massage Therapy?

 Is there lodging available at Equissage?

 Students who come to the Equissage program mainly stay at the Best Western in Leesburg, which is 15 minutes from the Equissage facility.
 The Best Western provides a corporate discount to the Equissage students.
 Please contact the Best Western directly at 703.777.9400 to reserve your room.
 If you book online and need to reschedule your stay, you will not be reimbursed.
 Please call the hotel directly at the number above to book your room.
 The Best Western provides a wonderful hot and continental breakfast, included in the price of your stay.
 Lunches will be provided by Equissage.

 What other features/benefits are available through completion of the Equissage Program?

 Membership in the International Association of Animal Massage Therapists (IAAMT) is offered to all students successfully completing the ESMT program.
-In addition to quarterly newsletters, the Association offers an INTERNATIONAL NETWORK OF CLIENT REFERRALS.
+The Association offers an INTERNATIONAL NETWORK OF CLIENT REFERRALS.
 ONLY GRADUATES OF THE EQUISSAGE ESMT PROGRAM AND CMTS ARE OFFERED MEMBERSHIP IN IAAMT.

 What is the cost of the program?